 Derived from the Sanskrit word for ‘union’, yoga refers to far more than exercise.
-It encompasses a varity of disciplines designed to ultimately bring its practitioners closer to true nature.
-Raja yoga seeks reunion through mediation, while Jnana yoga entails the study of scriptures and Karma yoga calls for selfness service to God and mankind.
+It encompasses a variety of disciplines designed to ultimately bring its practitioners closer to true nature.
+Raja yoga seeks reunion through mediation, while Jnana yoga entails the study of scriptures and Karma yoga calls for selfless service to God and mankind.

-Each of these three disciplines contributes to the search for union in its own way.
+Each of these three disciplines contributes to the search for the union in its own way.